mshagirov/pythonlab/_01-introduction/02_syntax_arithmetics.md

 Apply `//` to negative numbers.
 How does floor division behave in this case?

-> You can compare the results of floor division with the ones you get from the regular division operations `/`.
+> Tip: compare the results of floor division with the ones you get from the regular division operations `/`.

 ---
 **E3:** Python Shell

 Run some of the commands above in the [Python shell](/pythonlab/terminal/){:target="_blank"}.

-You don't need to use `print` in the terminal to see the output of the command.
+- The shell displays a default *representation* of the commands' outputs if you don't use `print`.
+The representation of an object (e.g., text), is more informative.
+That's what you get when you enter commands into the shell.
+- The output of `print` is meant to be human-readable and formatted.
+This may hide some of the information about the object.

+---

 > Keep the terminal open when reading through the pages of this site to quickly try out different variations of the commands.

----

 <div class="prevnextlinks">
     <a id="previous" href="01">Previous: Standard Library</a>